Computer science and language

 The Sophister years

 Written examinations, course work and projects are all used in assessment.
-You will also complete a final-year dissertation amounting to a substantial proportion of your overall degree result.
+You will also complete a final-year dissertation as part of the degree.

 Tel: +353 1 896 1765